relogu/Federated-Learning-Project/clustering/README.md

 ## Analysis and results

-In [images](https://github.com/relogu/Federated-Learning-Project/tree/master/clustering/images) folder are provided some output figures representing the resuslts of the simulations in [run.sh](https://github.com/relogu/Federated-Learning-Project/blob/master/clustering/run.sh).
+In [results](https://github.com/relogu/Federated-Learning-Project/tree/master/clustering/results) folder are provided some output figures representing the results of the simulations in [run.sh](https://github.com/relogu/Federated-Learning-Project/blob/master/clustering/run.sh).
-Every folder in [images](https://github.com/relogu/Federated-Learning-Project/tree/master/clustering/images) represents one of the simulations whose results are presented in the correspondent README file.
+Every folder in [results](https://github.com/relogu/Federated-Learning-Project/tree/master/clustering/results) represents one of the simulations whose results are presented in the correspondent README file.

+### Metrics

+The metrics used are the following

+- accuracy, simply the clustering accuracy as the ratio of well classified sample on the total number of samples;
+- adjusted mutual information score (AMI), it is used the [implementation in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_mutual_info_score.html#sklearn.metrics.adjusted_mutual_info_score);
+- adjusted random score (ARI), it is used the [implementation in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.adjusted_rand_score.html#sklearn.metrics.adjusted_rand_score);
+- homogeneity scoro (HOMO), it is used the [implementation in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.homogeneity_score.html#sklearn.metrics.homogeneity_score);
+- normalized mutual information score (NMI), it is used the [implementation in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.normalized_mutual_info_score.html#sklearn.metrics.normalized_mutual_info_score);
+- random score (RAN), it is used the [implementation in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.rand_score.html#sklearn.metrics.rand_score).

 ## References